-Most HCM systems have training and continued education processes in place for their employees.
+Most HCM systems have the training and continued education processes in place for their employees.
 Opportunities for learning and betterment make employees feel like their company values them and wants them to be their best selves.
 It also often gives them a clearer picture of company expectations, as well as a more straightforward path to advancement – both things linked to employee satisfaction.

 When a company has an HCM system in place, it allows for better communication throughout the organization.
 Being organized about human resources and team management is the crux of good human capital management, and this organization can and should lead to better communication about personal and company goals, values, job openings, career paths, and company policies.
 Employees who understand not just what is happening at the business but why report higher satisfaction than those where HR teams are less communicative and more disorganized.